Fit-out: Layout | Appliances | Accessories | Suppliers

 |

-Induction Cooktop – Ecoheat Smarttouch We recently added an induction cooktop to our kit – an Ecoheat Smarttouch.
-Only one hot plate, so not really suitable for preparing a full meal.
+Induction Cooktop – Ecoheat Smarttouch We have added a portable induction cooktop to our kit.
+A handy fall-back option if we run out of LPG, while also providing a chance to test the ‘all electric’ world.
 Can be used with an inverter when off-grid if you have plenty of Lithium battery capacity.
 Settings for Simmer (500W), Boil (1000W), Cook (1500W) and BBQ (1800W).
-More info on our inverter page. |
+More info on our inverter page.
+There are now plenty of other much cheaper options available if you shop around, as well as twin cooktop versions.
+The way of the future, maybe? |

 |